top of page

 Asking ourselves, “What am I going to do tomorrow?”

-Sometimes, we don’t need to write it down but just take a moment to think about “What am I going to do tomorrow?”.
+Sometimes, we don’t have time to carefully plan the whole week out in a notebook.
+But just take a moment to think about “What am I going to do tomorrow?”.
 This can help to get into the right mindset and focus our attention on the next thing.
+Small steps count.

 10. Going through the motions in advance